darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 Admittedly, this section of the writeup is mostly a lucky guess; I was genuinely shocked when it worked!
 In my Firefox address bar, I typed **http:// ua.thm/assets/index.php?cmd=whoami**.
 This attempt was inspired by the "Glitch" TryHackMe room, which is among the most difficult rooms to still have an "Easy" rating.

-The result was some encoded text: **d3d3LWRhdGEK**.
+The result was some encrypted text: **d3d3LWRhdGEK**.
 I took this as a good sign since no error message appeared.

 ## index.php and remote command execution explained
 If you understood the previous section of the walkthrough, feel free to skip this one.
 If you want to dive deeper into what we just did, here you go: